LiamSwarbrick/Projects/README.md

 I'm actively developing my thesis project **"Integrating Linearly-Transformed Cosine based Area Lights into a Clustered Forward Renderer"**. [(Progress update below.)](#thesis-integrating-linearly-transformed-cosine-based-area-lights-into-a-clustered-forward-renderer-progress-update)

 Here are some of my projects; I'm passionate about **computer graphics and games engineering**.
-After three summer harvests farming for plant breeders, I have completed photosynthesis and look forward to working in computers.
+After three summer harvests farming for plant breeders, I shan't photosynthesize any more and look forward to working in computers.

 ****
 - [My Projects](#my-projects)